 Children of all ages sharpen their acting chops via theater games, improv, singalongs, costume play and storytelling.
-Little ones (ages 4 to 5) in the Performers class will bring a classic story to life through role playing.
-Older kids (ages 9 to 11) can join Performance & Playwriting, a more intensive program, in which they will write, direct and star in an original short play.
+Little ones (4–5) have the opportunity to bring a classic story to life through role playing.
+Older kids (9–11) can join Performance & Playwriting, a more intensive program in which they will write, direct and star in an original short play.
 There are also more advanced programs for teenagers.
-Ages 4 to 18.
+Ages 4–18.

 MFA grads and Broadway performers help dramatically inclined tykes bring classic children's tales to life.
-In Imagine That!, the youngest campers (ages 2 to 3) focus on imaginative play, while kids aged 4 to 6 use song and dance to reinterperet kiddie favorites like The Wizard of Oz in the Mini Musical program.
-Older kids (ages 6 and up) delve into musical theater, performances of Shakespeare and Roald Dahl, improvisational acting and other theater genres.
-Ages 2 to 13
+In Imagine That!, the youngest campers (ages 2–3) focus on imaginative play, while kids ages 4–6 use song and dance to reinterperet kiddie favorites such as The Wizard of Oz.
+Older kids (6 and up) delve into musical theater, improvisational acting and other theater genres.
+Ages 2–16.

-Through dance, drama and vocal training, children ready themselves to put on a musical revue at Under St. Marks Theater in the East Village.
+Through dance, drama and vocal training, children ready themselves to put on a musical revue at NYC theaters.
 Experience is less of a requirement than enthusiasm, energy and the ability to cooperate with peers.
-CurtainUp alums have gone on to star on Broadway (how's that for inspiration?).
-Ages 6 to 16.
+CurtainUp alums have gone on to star on Broadway—how's that for inspiration?
+Ages 6–16.

 Limited to kids who live in Hell’s Kitchen, the Project's curriculum covers playwriting, performance, voice and movement.
 Though students are shown the ropes, the main goal of each program is to help them gain confidence.
 The general public can enjoy students' performances for free when things wrap up.
 Ages 9–18.